coviu/rest-api-docs/en/README_EN_session.md

-Clyde - Session access provided for api customers.
+Coviu Session API
 =====================================

-Clyde provides a session based algebra for creating, and restricting access to coviu calls.
-The core metaphors used are
+Coviu provides a session based API for creating and restricting access to coviu calls.
+The core concepts exposed are

-Session: A coviu call that occurs between two or more parties at a specified time, and has a finite duration.
+* Session: A coviu call that occurs between two or more parties at a specified time, and has a finite duration.
-Participants: Users who may participate in a coviu call.
+* Participants: Users who may participate in a coviu call.

 Participants join a call by following a _session link_ in their browser, or mobile app.
 The _session link_ identifies the participant, including their name, optional avatar, and importantly their _role_.
 As such,